dreammaster38/coursera_developing_data_prods_slides/titanic_desaster_presentation.md

 - <small>experiment with different methods of imputing missing data</small>
 - <small>try other Machine Learning algorithms like SVM, GLM and so on</small>

-Thanx, Thomas G., November 2014
+Thanx, Thomas Guenther, November 2014